subhankardas15071992-cloud/Nebula-De-Esser/README.md

 ## 🎯 **Overview**

-Nebula DeEsser is a state-of-the-art de-esser plugin that combines professional-grade audio processing with a stunning synthwave/alien aesthetic.
-Built entirely in Rust with 64-bit double-precision processing, it delivers studio-quality results while maintaining zero compilation warnings and pure native builds across all platforms.
+Nebula DeEsser is a professional-grade de-esser plugin built entirely in Rust with 64-bit double-precision processing.
+It delivers studio-quality results while maintaining zero compilation warnings and pure native builds across all platforms.

-Version 2.2.0 is a significant refinement release focused on **phase transparency**, **surgical cut control**, **parallel processing**, and **fully resizable UI** — addressing the most requested improvements from users.
+Version 2.3.0 is a focused stability and accuracy release — a complete UI redesign, critical audio thread safety fixes, and a fully corrected spectrum analyzer that now shows the post-processed signal rather than the raw input.

 <img width="1440" height="900" alt="Image" src="https://github.com/user-attachments/assets/61ce1bf9-c021-4087-89ec-b46c1d41d01d" />